Q.

 Not all are Roman Catholics.
 However, it would be safe to assume that all are Catholics

-in the sense that the Nicene Creed (that is recited during Mass) uses the term "catholic .. church,"
+in the sense that the Nicene Creed (used in the Mass) uses the term "catholic .. church,"

-meaning "universal" or "all-inclusive" church, since virtually all mainstream Christians
+meaning a "universal" or "all-inclusive" church.
+All of mainstream Christianity

-adhere to the Nicene Creed as it was adopted by one of the earliest ecumenical councils (i.e. a Council
+adheres to the Nicene Creed as adopted by one of the very earliest ecumenical councils (i.e. Council

 of Nicaea (convened first in Nicaea, Greece, early in the 4th Century)).